estefaniams-han/desktop_pomodoro/README.md

 - React Team for the excellent library
 - Electron Team for making desktop apps possible with web tech
 - Vite for the blazing fast build tool

----

-Made with love, coffee, and a dash of code ✨☕💖